-The marvellous view of Haifa was for hundreds of thousands of new immigrants coming from the sea the first,
+The marvelous view of Haifa was for hundreds of thousands of new immigrants coming from the sea the first,

 dazzling view of the return to Zion.